-In March 2019 Singapore’s Jewel Changi airport won the best airport in the world title (as per WorldAirportAwards) for the seventh year in a row.
+In March 2019 Singapore’s Jewel Changi airport won the best airport in the world title for the seventh year in a row.
 That was before Changi Airport had ‘The Jewel’ — its architectural marvel.
 Now, after its opening, I wonder how many other airports in the world is going to get that title, at least, in the foreseeable future.

 And it is that crazy, the reputation of Changi Airport with The Jewel, is going to be!